stanislawbartkowski/mytpcds/README.md

 | DBURL | JDBC URL to connect to database | jdbc:netezza://$DBHOST:5480/$DBNAME
 | JAVADRIVER | JDBC Java driver jar file | /usr/local/nz/lib/nzjdbc3.jar

 **DBURL** and **JAVADRIVER** should be specified only if QueryRunner is going to be used.
-If only database client software is utilized, these parameters should be ignored.
+If only database client software is used, these parameters could be ignored.

 ## Troubleshooting